aviralmishra/ng-stockview/Readme.md

 ## Instructions to run the application

-Run the following commands to run the application:
+Run the following commands to run the 'dev' build of the application:

 1. git clone https://github.com/aviralmishra/ng-stockview.git
 2. cd ng-stockview